danlinde/technical-tests/developer-test/README.txt

-This is a loan calculator I built in response to the technical test below.
+This is a __loan calculator__ I built in response to the technical test below.

+#Setup

+To setup this program, please run:

+    $ bundle install

-To run this program, add the directory to the contents of the PATH variable (this allows you to run the application without the "./" prefix):
+Add the directory to the contents of the PATH variable (this allows you to run the application without the "./" prefix):

-    $ export PATH="$PATH:~/technical-tests/developer-test"
+    $ export PATH="$PATH:~/developer-test"

 Then run the program: